MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/Enhanced-Mass-Deployment.md

 ## Mass deployment examples using InTune
 This section shall be added in a future update.

-## Mass deployment examples using SCCM (System Center Configuration Manager)
+## Mass deployment examples using System Center Configuration Manager (SCCM)
 This section shall be added in a future update.